everycure-org/matrix/docs/src/pipeline/branch-management.md

 _Won't the develop branch get too large?_
 * While the develop branch may accumulate multiple features, all code changes must still meet the same rigorous requirements and code review standards as they do now.
 Regular merges to main will help keep the branch manageable.

+_There is a bug/methodological error in main, what do I do?_
+* Hotfixes or documentation fixes can go directly into main as they dont directly affect our app.
+If fix is not urgent though, it should go to develop

+_How to decide if I should create a separate develop branch?_
+* In general, you shouldn't do it unless it's an absolute necessity which has become a bottleneck for you or others.
+You should only create a new develop branch if your changes are a breaking change that's very incompatible with current develop branch and might affect other features.